daavoo/pyntcloud/docs/introduction.rst

 -   utils

-Most of the functionallity of this modules can be accesed by the core class of the library, **PyntCloud**, and it's corresponding methods:
+Most of the functionality of this modules can be accessed by the core class of the library, **PyntCloud**, and its corresponding methods:

 .. code-block:: python